rkozyak/Microcenter-GPU-Scrapper/README.md

-# Microcenter GPU Scraper
+# Microcenter SKU and GPU Finder
-Small program that searches for Microcenter GPU models and saves their SKU and Price in a CSV file
+A small program that finds items sold at Microcetner and saves their price, SKU, and name in a CSV

 ## Requirements
-Before running, you must have requests, beautifulSoup and pandas installed
+Before running, you must have the following libraries installed: requests, beautifulSoup and pandas

 ```bash
 pip install requests beautifulsoup4 pandas